WordPress.org vs. WordPress.com – What’s the Difference?

-WordPress.com – Having a tech support to assist you is essential.
+WordPress.com – Having tech support to assist you is essential.
 The process of website setup here is as easy as it gets, but if something goes wrong afterward, you will have to depend on the community support with the free plan, which is not necessarily bad, since this is the largest CMS community on the internet.

-WordPress.org – This is where WordPress.org shines.
+WordPress.org – This is the section where WordPress.org shines.
 Most of the companies out there have online support 24/7, which is a really valuable thing.
 Imagine having a promotion on your eCommerce website and it suddenly there is a problem.
 It is really important to have support 24/7 for that reason.

 Themes, Plugins, Metrics